hunlam97/coding-test-frontend/README.md

 Front end with NextJs, ChakraUI and Firebase.
-Up and running at coding-test-lovat.vercel.app.
+Up and running at `coding-test-lovat.vercel.app`.
 Integrated with Serverless backend on AWS Lambda.

 Admin credentials
 Email: admin@mail.com